-When the work on site is complete and is free of defects then we will issue PC.
+When the work on site is complete and is free of defects then we will issue Practical Completion (or PC).
 This certifies that the work is complete and is usually when our client will move in to the new space.
 After PC the builder is still liable for any defects that come up.

-A QS is an expert in build costs.
+A Quantity Surveyor (or QS) is an expert in build costs.
 They can be part of the project team to help in giving an estimate of the build cost at an early stage.
 When the build is on site the QS can help to give extra cost control.

-Royal Institute of British Architects.
-The RIBA is one of the most respected professional bodies in the world.
+Royal Institute of British Architects (or RIBA) is one of the most respected professional bodies in the world.
 The RIBA sets a high standard of service from its members.
 2PM have been an RIBA Chartered Practice for more than 6 years.

 Rights of Light

 It is possible for building work to affect a right of light.
 This tends to be when the window is question has been there for a long time, and the building work would be very close.
 The RICS have a good guide to Rights of Light on their website.

 Tender is the process of getting prices for the work from builders.
 It can be a lot of work for a builder to tender so it is important to follow a clear process.
 All builders must tender on the same basis so that costs can be compared.
 We follow the NBS Guide to Tendering for Construction Projects on all our work.